 Owners' views matter

 That's where the Which? reliability survey comes in.
-We amass data on thousands of products from thousands of people so that we can determine which brands you can trust.
+We amass data on tens of thousands of individual products from thousands of people so that we can determine which brands you can trust.
 With our help you'll be able to avoid wasting money on products that you'll have to repair or consign to the bin.

-Brands that experience lots of faults, especially major ones and those that happen soon after purchase, as opposed to late in the product's life, receive lower scores.
-This new, tougher analysis has enabled us to get a much greater understanding of which are the most reliable brands.
+Brands that experience lots of faults, especially major ones and those that happen soon after purchase as opposed to late in the product's life, receive lower scores.
+This tough analysis allows us to get an accurate understanding of which are the most reliable brands.

 Blu-ray player reviews you can trust

-Which? tests Blu-ray players a year from the biggest brands on the market and we put each one through the same tests, from setting it up to assessing picture and sound quality using the same well-known Blu-ray and DVD titles.
+Which? tests Blu-ray players from the biggest brands on the market and we put each one through the same tests, from setting it up to assessing picture and sound quality using the same well-known Blu-ray titles.
 But we also check extra features, such as smart-TV apps like BBC iPlayer and Netflix, playback of CDs and files from USB media drives, and any extra features to use with mobiles and tablets.

-Which? is independent - we work for you, the consumer, so you can be sure that our product recommendations are influenced only by our test results.
+Which? is independent so you can be sure that our product recommendations are influenced only by our test results.
 We don't take advertising and we buy all the products that we test, so our advice helps you to make the right choice and avoid costly mistakes.